mongodb/docs-realm/examples/cpp/README.md

 )
 ```

-To change the version of the SDK your build, change the value
+To change the version of the SDK we use in the build, change the value
 of the `GIT_TAG`.
 While in early Alpha, this is a commit hash, but it could
 be a version tag once the SDK starts doing tagged releases.
 For more
 information, refer to the